A Guide to Liquid Silicone Rubber (LSR) Material

 As discussed earlier, the properties of LSR make it ideal for various applications.
 Different industries that use this elastomer include;

-Electronics: electronic components like seals, connectors, and keypads are manufactured from LSR materials
+Electronic components like seals, connectors, and keypads are manufactured from LSR materials.
+Insulating keypads, waterproof gaskets, and over-molded connectors in harsh environments.

-Consumer goods: LSR is used in the consumer goods industry to manufacture kitchen utensils, sports gear, baby products
+LSR is used in the consumer goods industry to manufacture kitchen utensils, sports gear, and baby products.
+Earbuds, baby pacifiers, shower nozzles—thanks to softness, biocompatibility, and FDA-compliance.

-Healthcare: surgical instruments, catheters, masks, infusion pumps, medical tubing, and syringes are some LSR medical devices manufactured from liquid silicone rubber
+Surgical instruments, catheters, masks, infusion pumps, medical tubing, and syringes are some LSR medical devices manufactured from liquid silicone rubber.

 How to Manufacture Liquid Silicone Rubber Products?